AloysiussG/frontend-dexa/README.md

 ## Dummy Data for Testing (Login)

 For quick testing of the application, you can use the following **dummy users**.
-These users are pre-seeded in the back-end database from the file **after you run the seeder from the Usage/Project Setup section**:
+These users are pre-seeded in the back-end database from the file **after you run the seeder from the Usage/Project Setup section**.
+The full users data are shown inside **src/seeder/data** folder, with the name of **users.json**.

 You can log in using the **email** and **password** provided below.
 All passwords are set to `password` for testing purposes.